Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 terraform validate
 ```

-Finally, you can apply the configuration using the `apply` command.
-This will output a plan Terraform intends to execute
+Finally, you can apply the configuration using the `apply` command. `apply` will output a plan Terraform intends to execute
-after confirming the plan.
-The plan contains differences between your current configuration and your current Terraform state.
+and waits for your confirmation.
+This plan contains differences between your current configuration and your current Terraform state.
-After executing the following command, type `yes` to create your Application within Basis Theory.
+After reviewing the plan, type `yes` to create your Application within Basis Theory.

 ```bash
 terraform apply